srgantmoomoo/bedroom/README.md

 ***module system w/ settings*** <br>
 you can use the ExampleModule as an example. <br>

+to create a module class, just extend the class from Module.

 theres a few methods you need here, `onEnable()` will perform your code when the module is enabled, and `onDisable()` will perform your code when the module is disabled. <br>
 `onUpdate()` will preform your code every tick, for example, if you set sprinting true in `onUpdate`, sprinting will costantly be true. <br>